noobscode/kalel/README.md

 HashBuster:
 * Tool for Cracking MD5|SHA1|SHA2 Hashes
 -------------------
-Pawned:
+Pwned:
 * Check if an email have been hacked.
-Then use the credentials and try to auto-login to services like facebook, linkedin, google etc.
-  This can also reveal if the email have been a member of example: Ashley Madison
+It uses haveibeenpwned v3 api to test email accounts and tries to find the password in Pastebin Dumps.
 -------------------
 Web-Scraper Password Generator:
 * This tool pulls all the link from a given domain and then